overachiever-productions/S4/S4 Backups/README.md

 ## <a name="deployment"></a>Deployment

 To Deploy S4 Backups into your environment:
 - You will need to enable xp_cmdshell if it isn't already enabled.
-See below for more information.
+(See below for more information.)
 - You will also need to have configured Database Mail, enabled the SQL Server Agent to use Database Mail for notifications, and have created a SQL Server Agent Operator.
 For more information, see the notes below.
-- From the S4 'common' folder, locate and then open + execute dba_ExecuteAndFilterNonCatchableCommand.sql against your server.
+- From the S4 'Common' folder, locate and then open + execute dba_ExecuteAndFilterNonCatchableCommand.sql against your target server.
-- From the S4 Backup folder, locate, and then open + execute the 0. dba_DatabaseBackups_Log.sql script against your server.
+- From the S4 Backup folder, locate, and then open + execute the 0. dba_DatabaseBackups_Log.sql script against your target server.
-- From the S4 Backup folder, locate, and then open + exeucte the 1. dba_BackupDatabases.sql script against your server.
+- From the S4 Backup folder, locate, and then open + exeucte the 1. dba_BackupDatabases.sql script against your target server.

 Once you've completed the steps listed above, everything you need will be deployed and ready for execution.

-(Note that if you're in a Mirrored Environment or if your servers are hosting Availability Groups, you'll want to make sure to complete the steps listed above on both/all servers where your databases will be hosted.)
+***Note**: If you're in a Mirrored Environment or if your servers are hosting Availability Groups, you'll want to make sure to complete the steps listed above on both/all servers where your databases will be hosted.*

 ### Notes on xp_cmdshell

-It's not uncommon for some people to assume that enabling xp_cmdshell is a "gigantic security problem" - because enabling it for anyone OUTSIDE of the SysAdmin fixed server-role WOULD be a bad idea (fortunately, though, granting non-SysAdmins the ability to use this extended procedure takes a lot of effort).
-Otherwise, by enabling this feature (which is disabled by default) for SysAdmins, all that xp_cmdshell does is give SysAdmins the ability to, effectively, open up a command-shell on the host SQL Server and execute commands against that shell WITH the permissions granted to your SQL Server Engine/Service.
-Or, in other words, xp_cmdshell allows SysAdmins to run arbitrary Windows commands (in effect giving them a 'dos prompt') with whatever permissions are afforded to the SQL Server Service itself.
-When configured securely and correctly, the number of permissions available to a SQL Server Service are VERY limited by default - and are typically restricted to folders explicitly defined during setup or initial configuration (i.e., SQL Server will obviously need permissions to access the Program Files\SQL Server\ directory, the folders for data and log files, and any folders you've defined for SQL Server to use as backups; further, if you're pushing backups off-box (which you should be doing), you'll need to be using a least-privelege Domain Account - which will need to be granted read/write permissions against your targetted network shares for SQL Server backups).
+There's a lot of false information online about the use of xp_cmdshell.
+However, while enabling xp_cmdshell for anyone OUTSIDE of the SysAdmin fixed server-role WOULD be a bad idea, this both semi-difficult to do (i.e., it takes some explicit steps), and is NOT what is required for S4 backups to execute.
+Instead, S4 Backups simply need xp_cmdshell enabled for SysAdmins - which will give Admins (or SQL Server Agent jobs running with elevated permissions), the ability to, effectively, open up a command-shell on the host SQL Server and execute commands against that shell WITH the permissions granted to your SQL Server Engine/Service.
+Or, in other words, xp_cmdshell allows SysAdmins to run arbitrary Windows commands (in effect giving them a 'DOS prompt') with whatever permissions are afforded to the SQL Server Service itself.
+When configured securely and correctly, the number of permissions available to a SQL Server Service are VERY limited by default - and are typically restricted to folders explicitly defined during setup or initial configuration (i.e., SQL Server will obviously need permissions to access the Program Files\SQL Server\ directory, the folders for data and log files, and any folders you've defined for SQL Server to use as backups; further, if you're pushing backups off-box (which you should be doing), you'll need to be using a least-privilege Domain Account - which will need to be granted read/write permissions against your targeted network shares for SQL Server backups).

 In short, the worst that a SysAdmin can do with xp_cmdshell enabled is... the same they could do without it enabled (i.e., they could drop/destroy all of your databases and backups (if they are so inclined to do or if they're careless and their access to the server is somehow compromised) - but there is NO elevation of privilege that comes from having xp_cmdshell enabled - period.